+IP address

-IP address The IP address of the server Weight The assigned weight for comparative purposes against other sites for the host.
+II uddi ess The fir dedices of the server Weight The assigned weight for comparative purposes against other si for the host.
 The weight is a representation of the relative power of each server.
 More powerful servers should be assigned higher numbers, while less powerful servers lower numbers.
 0 is neutral and the default value assigned.

+The IP address of the server

 Tech Email Specify the email address of the technical contact for the host